What Is Earnest Money When Buying a Home in Los Angeles?

 Escrow Neutral Holder

-Earnest money (also called a "good faith deposit" or "initial deposit") is cash a buyer provides with their purchase offer to demonstrate serious intent to buy.
-In California, this deposit is held by a neutral escrow company—not the seller—until closing or contract termination.
-Think of it as your financial handshake: it tells the seller you're committed enough to put real money at stake.
+Earnest money (also called a "good faith deposit" or "initial deposit") is cash a buyer provides with a purchase offer to demonstrate serious intent to buy.
+In California, this deposit is held by a neutral escrow holder, never the seller, until closing or contract termination.
+Think of it as your financial handshake: it tells the seller you are committed enough to put real money at stake, and under the standard California purchase contract it is due within 3 business days of acceptance.

 Why Earnest Money Matters in Los Angeles Real Estate

-Los Angeles ranks among America's most competitive housing markets, with limited inventory driving intense competition across neighborhoods from Beverly Hills to Long Beach.
-When you submit an offer with earnest money, you're asking the seller to remove their property from the market—potentially turning away other buyers.
-Your deposit compensates for this risk and signals genuine intent.
+Los Angeles remains one of America's most competitive housing markets, with limited inventory driving competition across neighborhoods from Beverly Hills to Long Beach.
+When you submit an offer with earnest money, you are asking the seller to take their property off the market and turn away other buyers.
+Your deposit compensates for that risk and signals genuine intent.

-In high-demand areas like Manhattan Beach, West Hollywood, or Culver City, sellers often receive multiple offers within days.
-Your earnest money amount, combined with your offer terms, can differentiate you from competing buyers who may appear less serious.
-In the current 2026 market, where homes in desirable neighborhoods sell in under 30 days, a strong earnest money deposit becomes even more critical.
+In high-demand areas like Manhattan Beach, West Hollywood, or Culver City, sellers often receive multiple offers within days, and your earnest money amount, combined with your offer terms, helps separate you from buyers who look less committed.
+The market data backs this up: C.A.R.'s May 2026 report shows California homes selling at a statewide median of just 22 days on market with a sale-to-list price ratio of 100.0%.

-How Much Earnest Money Should You Offer in LA?
+How Much Earnest Money Should You Put Down in Los Angeles?

 Entry-Level Properties